-At the end of the second quarter of 2022, the order backlog amounted to USD 477.6 million - up 66.1% compared to the same period last year - highlighting AutoStore's continued underlying growth powered by strong demand across regions, end markets and warehouse categories.
+The order backlog amounted to USD 470.2 million at the end of the third quarter of 2022 - up 37.3% compared to the same period last year - highlighting AutoStore's continued underlying growth powered by strong demand across regions, end markets and warehouse categories.
+The rather stable development in 2022 is driven by the same factors as described for order intake, including current market conditions and reduced lead times.